JohnLCaron/rlauxe/README.md

 See [Betting with OneAudit Pools](docs/BettingRiskFunctions.md#betting-with-oneaudit-pools) for an overview of OneAudit betting.

-For details of OneAudit use cases, see [OneAudit Use Cases](docs/OneAuditUseCases.md).

 ## Polling Audits

 When CVRs are not available, a Polling audit can be done.
 A Polling audit